datazoompuc/datazoom.saude/README.md

 financial details.
 The data is organized by type of service or procedure group.

+> **Note:** In all SIASUS datasets, variables related to the *Cadastro
+> Nacional de Saúde* (CNS – National Health Card number) are
+> **encrypted** by DATASUS.
+> This ensures patient confidentiality and means that individual-level
+> CNS identifiers cannot be directly used for linkage across datasets.
+> Because of this, this variable is removed when `raw_data = FALSE`.

 ------------------------------------------------------------------------

 The `load_outpacient_procedures` function offers the following